-Unlike stockpiled fescue, cattle don’t have to dig through snow and ice to get the feed.
+Unlike stockpiled fescue, grazing corn varieties make it so cattle don’t have to dig through snow and ice to get the feed.
 Corn stands accessibly above the snow, holds up in windy conditions, and provides a windbreak for cattle.
 Leaving corn standing also delays deterioration of the whole plant.
 It’s preferable to graze in frozen conditions, though, because any plants that get trampled into the mud will be unusable.

 Mature corn plants have higher feed quality than you might think.
 While the stover takes up a good amount of space, at least 60 percent of dry matter yield comes from the cob, grain and husk.
 The leaf, stalk and tassel comprise the other 40 percent or less.
 What the whole plant lacks in feed quality (depending how long it has been left out in the field and how dry it is) can be compensated to some extent with the energy-dense grain.
 According to Dr. Sjoerd Duiker (“Planting Corn for Stockpiling”), a soil scientist at Penn State, mature corn can average about 8.5% crude protein and a TDN of 65.4% – falling well within the acceptable range for dry cows or mature bulls.
 Cows graze husks, ears, and leaves first, generally leaving stalks standing, or grazing them last if they are kept confined to the area.
 Mature, non-lactating cows can potentially gain body condition under an appropriate stocking rate.